 That said, the imaging and staging capabilities of the HIFIMAN Edition XS are on a very high level that constantly supplies the listener with lots of precision especially comparing class and tier.
 It seems that a certain amount of smear has been lifted by these Stealth Magnets that allows a recording to come through more accurately.

-The soundstage in general is large and wide but it still remains personal and introverted at times which I prefer over a sound that seems to come from way out there or too spacious sounding.
+The soundstage in general is large and wide but it still remains personal and introverted at times which I prefer over a sound that seems to come from way out there or is too spacious sounding.
 There’s a good amount of 3d detail and micro placement, especially within the higher frequency bands.

 Transient response is excellent as well along with dynamic range and in combination, the Edition XS produces a good amount of attack with a quick recovery that seems to keep things sounding rather quick and crisp.

-I would say that the overall tonality and resolute abilities are just around 10% or less in general on the Edition XS and veered from true tonality particularly compared to the higher tier HIFIMAN headphones which puts the Edition XS at a very good price to performance ratio in my opinion.
+I would say that the overall tonality and resolute abilities are just around 10% or less in general on the Edition XS and veered from true tonality particularly compared to the higher tier HIFIMAN headphones which puts the Edition XS at a very good price-to-performance ratio in my opinion.

 Click on page 2 below for pairings and select comparisons